swan-io/use-form/README.md

 | `onFirstSuccessOrFirstBlur` | On first validation success or first field blur **(default)** |
 | `onSubmit`                  | On form submit                                                |

+👉 Note that:

+- The strategies will only be activated after the field value update / the form submission.
-👉 Note that once the first feedback is given (the field is `valid` or should display an `error` message), the field switches to what we call _"talkative"_ state.<br>
+- Once the first feedback is given (the field is `valid` or should display an `error` message), the field switches to what we call _"talkative"_ state.
 After that, feedback will be updated on each value change until this field or the form is reset.

 ## API